 The warlock suppressed her laughter and turned to the door.
 “Well I guess we should go get them out so they don’t drown.”

 “No, I’ll go,” I replied.
 “You stay here.
 The last thing we need is you getting in trouble out in the open.”

 Before she could respond, I focused my energy and transported myself to the dock with a quick pop of magical energy.

-The guard was submerged, but the old man was easy enough to find.
+The guard was submerged, but the old man was floating.
 I felt out into the water for their life force and locked onto them both easily enough.
 If only my teachers could have seen this work of mastery!
 The anxiety of accidental murder had spurred my abilities to new heights.

 With another pop and fizzle, the soaked guard and old man appeared at my feet, coughing and gasping for fresh air.
 I was relieved to see them both alive, but when the guard got his footing he immediately came at me with a growl of anger.

 I dodged his attack, his heavy armor made him slow and clumsy, and the water soaked wool wasn’t helping either.

 “You’ll hang for this!” he said to me with a balled fist waving in the air.
 “You’re under arrest!”